-Canoas – Whet your appetite with some sweet plantain canoes (canoas) stuffed with seasoned black beans and sprinkled with vegan cheese.
+Stuffed plantains – Whet your appetite with some oven baked sweet plantains stuffed with seasoned black beans and sprinkled with vegan cheese.

-With that being said, you do not need to be an avid plant based enthusiast in order to enjoy canoas.
+With that being said, you do not need to be an avid plant based enthusiast in order to enjoy stuffed sweet plantains.
 I want people of all dietary requirements to over indulge.
 All after it is free from gluten and made using vegan cheese so what more could you ask for?

 When purchasing the plantain, you’re looking for plantain that is firm and more of the yellow side with few dark spots.
 If the plantain is too ripe, it will be too sweet and mash when preparing to stuff.